canalplus/rx-player/doc/api/index.md

   - ``"SEEKING"``: The player has reached the end of the buffer because a seek has been performed, new segments are being loaded.

+  - ``"RELOADING"``: The player needs to reload its current (for example, when switching the current video track).
+    While this state is active, most API related to the currently playing content are not available.
+This state should be treated like the ``LOADING`` state.

 State chart: